dhparks/als_speckle/webapps/readme.txt

 The analytical backends which manage the analysis are stored in speckle/interfaces and may be considered part of the speckle library.
 The speckle library is of course stored in speckle/ and has many modules.

 3. Firewall configuration
 When flask_server.py is run not in development/debugging mode, it responds to valid requests from all origins.
 This is a security threat as data analysis requires data to be uploaded to the server.
 While safeguards exist within the server application to prevent the uploading of files which may contain executable code, the requirement to accept very large XPCS datasets makes the server susceptible to denial-of-service attacks via the upload mechanism.
 For this reason it is advisable to limit access to the server to the internal LBNL network.
-On magnon.lbl.gov, the development host of the speckle library, the built-in firewall accepts ssh and sftp requests from all sources, but allows access to port :5000, the default port for the analysis server,  only from IP addresses within the lbl.gov subnet.
+On magnon.lbl.gov, the development host of the speckle library, the built-in firewall accepts ssh and sftp requests from all sources, but allows access to port :5000, the default port for the analysis server, only from IP addresses within wired lbl.gov subnets.
 Here is a printout of the firewall status (sudo ufw status verbose)

 Status: active
 Logging: on (low)